jgithubs/jsplayarea/README.md

 ## Documentation

 The documentation is created using [doxygen] (http://www.stack.nl/~dimitri/doxygen/index.html).
 This replaces the [WordPress website](http://www.stemfromgirls.org/janet-test/) that will soon expire.
+This documentatino is stored in git hub: https://github.com/jgithubs/jsplayarea.

 * Create a configuration file
 ```